Mark P. wrote to me to say that he’s interested in investing in non-performing notes – but what happens when the borrower files bankruptcy?

 If you’re investing in non-performing notes this is something you need to keep in mind and it’s always a potentiality.

-In this article we will explore the most common bankruptcy procedures and teach you how you can still make money of your investments even if your investor files bankruptcy.
+In this article we will explore the most common bankruptcy procedures and teach you how you can still make money off your investments even if your borrower files bankruptcy.

 You will learn: